 The Peter Lamy Center on Drug Therapy and Aging at the University of Maryland School of Pharmacy has created a one year post-doctoral residency in geriatric pharmacy.

-The purpose of the PGY-2 geriatrics residency program is to prepare the resident to function as part of an interprofessional geriatric patient care team.
-The resident will be adept at managing a broad range of health and medication issues that impact older adults in a variety of patient care settings such as ambulatory and long-term care.
+This PGY-2 geriatrics residency program prepares the resident to function as part of an interprofessional geriatric patient care team.
+The resident will be adept at managing a broad range of health and medication needs of older adults across the continuum of care.

-At the completion of the program, the resident will be prepared to obtain a position as a geriatric pharmacy specialist or clinical faculty member at a school of pharmacy.
+At the completion of the program, the resident will be prepared to pursue credentialing as a board-certified geriatric pharmacotherapy specialist and obtain a position as an advanced practice geriatric pharmacist or clinical faculty at a school of pharmacy.

 - In collaboration with the health care team, provide comprehensive medication management to geriatric patients following a consistent patient care process.